jonas-sauer/MonotoneParametricMinCut/README.md

 # MonotoneParametricMinCut
 This repository contains algorithms for the parametric minimum s-t-cut problem with source-sink-monotone edge capacities.
 It is developed by the [Computational Analytics](https://ca.cs.uni-bonn.de) group at the University of Bonn.
 Auxiliary code, including the graph data structures, is taken from the [ULTRA](https://github.com/kit-algo/ULTRA) framework developed by the KIT Algorithmics group.
+This repository contains all experimental code for the following publication:
+* **A Simpler Approach for Monotone Parametric Minimum Cut: Finding the Breakpoints in Order.** Arne Beines, Michael Kaibel, Philip Mayer, Petra Mutzel, Jonas Sauer.
+To be published in: Proceedings of the 27th Workshop on Algorithm Engineering and Experiments (ALENEX'25), SIAM, 2025.

 ## What is this for?
 The (static) minimum s-t-cut problem asks for a cut with minimal capacity between two vertices s and t in a flow network.
 This is equivalent to finding a maximum s-t-flow.
 In the parametric version of the problem, the edge capacities are functions of a single parameter $\lambda$.
 The objective is to find a minimum s-t-cut for every value of $\lambda$ within some interval $[\lambda_\text{min}, \lambda_\text{max}]$.